PyCQA/pydocstyle/docs/snippets/per_file.rst

-``pydocstyle`` inline commenting to skip specific checks on specific functions or methods.
+``pydocstyle`` supports inline commenting to skip specific checks on specific functions or methods.
 The supported comments that can be added are:

 1. ``"# noqa"`` skips all checks.